|Last Quarterly Update:||2/20/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Demand is driven by demographics and population growth.
-The profitability of individual companies depends on efficient operations and good marketing, because many costs are fixed.
-Large companies can have advantages in management experience.
+The profitability of individual companies depends on efficient operations and good marketing.
+Large companies can have advantages in management experience and the ability to leverage investments in administrative infrastructure.
 Small companies can compete successfully by operating in favorable locations or through superior marketing.
-The US industry is highly fragmented: the 50 largest companies account for about 15 percent of revenue.
+The US industry is highly fragmented: the 50 largest companies account for about 15% of revenue.

 PRODUCTS, OPERATIONS & TECHNOLOGY

-Major sources of revenue for golf courses include membership dues (40 percent of industry revenue), green and guest fees (25 percent), and sales of food and drinks (20 percent).
-Other sources of revenue include merchandise sales.
+Major sources of revenue for golf courses include membership dues (40% of industry revenue), green and guest fees (20%), and sales of food and drinks (20%).
+Other sources of revenue include merchandise sales and equipment rentals.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options